eristow/recipe_helper/backend/README.md

 ## TODO:

-- [ ] Tests for rest after adding generate endpoint

-- [ ] Split rest.go into multiple files (by endpoint?)

 - [ ] Switch from storing recipes in in-memory to storing them in a database.

 - [ ] Create swagger docs

 ## Done:
+- [x] Split rest.go into multiple files (by endpoint?)
+- [x] Tests for rest after adding generate endpoint
 - [x] Make LLM format recipes like recipes object
 - [x] Parse LLM response into recipes object
 - [x] Create endpoint for generating recipes from ingredients list.